zzxwill/odps/intl.en-US/User Guide/Common commands/Other Operations.md

 -   With IP whitelist configured, only the IP \(console IP or IP of exit where SDK is located\) in the whitelist can access this project.
 -   After setting the IP white list, you need to wait five minutes before it takes effect.
+-   If in case of incorrect operation you have shield yourself, open a ticket to contact Alibaba Cloud technical support team.

 You can type three formats for the IP list in the whitelist.